mhyllander/rpi_panasonic_inverter_rc/docs/Analysis.md

 ### Message template

 Just like the bits in frame 1 never change, frame 2 also contains bits that never change.
-Presumably these have some kind of internal purpose for development and debugging.
-There ar also a few special buttons on the remote control (Check, Reset AC, Reset RC), which I haven't investigated.
+Presumably these are for other types of configuration, or have some kind of internal purpose for development and debugging.
+There are also a few special buttons on the remote control (Check, Reset AC, Reset RC), which I haven't investigated.

 When sending a message, we can start from a message "template" containing all the bits that never change, and simply merge in the configuration bits before sending the message.
 Here is the byte representation of the frame templates: